Our Team

 Point of Difference Studio

 family is made up of active volunteers from KYR Inc Board right down into our communities.
-With the same passions as our Board, the POD Studio team serve our community when they need us – not the other way around; that’s our point of difference!
+As a small not-for-profit organisation, our Board and POD team are one in the same – managing and serving our community when they need us; that’s our point of difference!

 Betul Tuna